1966bc/Biovarase/README.md

 Add a new powerfull toplevel frame.

-In the main frame, select a test and after go to menu bar and press File/Batchs Plots.
+In the main frame, select a test and after go to menu bar and press File/Plots.

-The following Toplevel frame will appear.
+The following window will appear.

 ![alt tag](https://user-images.githubusercontent.com/5463566/50571419-fdc9b680-0da9-11e9-9404-3f57ece11968.png)

 It's cool, not?

-The number of graphs are created at run time, look at this code line in batch_plots.py file.
+The number of graphs are created at run time, look at this code line in plots.py file.

 count = len(batches)*100+11